andboson/mock-server/README.md

 | `EXPECTATIONS_FILE` | Path to a JSON or YAML file containing expectations. | - |
 | `EXPECTATIONS_CONFIG_JSON` | JSON string containing expectations (useful for single-line config). | - |

-## Docker Compose

-You can easily run the mock server using Docker Compose.
-A `docker-compose.yaml` file is provided in the root directory.

-1. Ensure you have Docker and Docker Compose installed.
-2. (Optional) Edit `internal/testdata/expectations.yaml` or create your own expectations file and update the volume mapping in `docker-compose.yaml`.
-3. Run the server:

-    ```bash
-    docker compose up
-    ```

-    The server will start on port `8081`.

 ### Expectation Format

 Each expectation is an object with the following fields: